North Atlantic Right Whale

 - We announced a new “Right Whale Slow Zones” campaign in the Northeast U.S. asking all vessel operators to slow down or avoid areas for a 15-day period when right whales meet a visual or acoustic detection trigger.

-- In 2020, we released a report that assessed the effectiveness of the 2008 vessel speed rules, and are accepting comments on the report through March 26, 2021.
+- In 2020, we released a North Atlantic Right Whale Vessel Speed Rule Assessment report (PDF, 53 pages) that assessed the effectiveness of the 2008 vessel speed rules, and are accepting comments on the report through March 26, 2021.

 - We have been working closely with fishermen on the development and testing of ropeless fishing gear for use in New England trap/pot fisheries.